tommac08/docsv2/sources/integrations.md

 ## Docker Hub

 You will need this to pull or push images to Docker Hub as part of building your project.
-More details on using Docker Hub is [here](dockerhub.md)

 1. Click on Account Settings (the gear icon on the top bar) and scroll down to the `Integrations` section
 2. To add a new integration, click on (+)